JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1981_07.md

 Future issues of The URANTIAN Journal will contain more of the presentations given at the Snowmass General Conference.

-> “_Bit you who have been called out of darkness into the light are expected to believe with a whole heart; your faith shall dominate the combined attitudes of body, mind, and spirit._” ([UB 155:6.17](/en/The_Urantia_Book/155#p6_17))
+> “_Bit you who have been called out of darkness into the light are expected to believe with a whole heart; your faith shall dominate the combined attitudes of body, mind, and spirit._” (<a id="a54_187"></a>[UB 155:6.17](/en/The_Urantia_Book/155#p6_17))
 >
 > — _Jesus_

-> “_This is my beloved Son; give heed to him._” ([UB 158:3.4](/en/The_Urantia_Book/158#p3_4))
+> “_This is my beloved Son; give heed to him._” (<a id="a58_49"></a>[UB 158:3.4](/en/The_Urantia_Book/158#p3_4))
 >
 > — _The Universal Father_

 ## Some Thoughts About The Father's Will

-We are taught that “_One is free to choose and act only within the realm of one's consciousness._” ([UB 34:3.8](/en/The_Urantia_Book/34#p3_8)) The sincere study of _The URANTIA Book_ has produced, for many of us, a genuine expansion of consciousness, introducing new possibilities for choice and action, particularly with respect to God.
+We are taught that “_One is free to choose and act only within the realm of one's consciousness._” (<a id="a64_100"></a>[UB 34:3.8](/en/The_Urantia_Book/34#p3_8)) The sincere study of _The URANTIA Book_ has produced, for many of us, a genuine expansion of consciousness, introducing new possibilities for choice and action, particularly with respect to God.
 The concepts we have about the Universal Father must necessarily condition our experience of relationship with him.
 When God is small and far removed it is difficult to rely upon him to any great extent.
 But the Universal Father of _The URANTIA Book_ is found to be infinitely loving, infinitely powerful, and the closest and dearest friend any of us shall ever know.
 We are given a philosophic foundation upon which we may exercise a level of childlike trust in God which far exceeds what was previously possible for us, But philosophy is not faith.
 This expanded life with the Father is not automatic; we must each choose to have it.
 Each of us is a freewill being, at least with respect to that which is spiritual.
 We are not compelled to either seek or do the Father's will; it must be a matter of voluntary, genuine, and wholehearted personal choice.
 We are obliged to confront and answer the question: Do we really want to do the Father's will?

 [Read more](/en/article/Steve_Dreier/Some_Thoughts_About_The_Fathers_Will)